 Yet it's hard to take advantage of all that sperm (and semen; the fluid that holds sperm) has to offer if you can't stand that taste of it.
 You know it.
 I know it.
 Well, a way to take better control of how it resonates with your taste buds is to make sure your partner applies certain foods to his diet while avoiding certain others.
-If you'd like a quick cheat sheet of what those things are, I've included five foods he should eat and five that he should eat less of.
+If you'd like a quick cheat sheet of how to improve the taste of sperm, I've included five foods he should eat and five that he should eat less of.
 If he wants to get some, that is.
 (By the way, I'm gonna say sperm all throughout this; just know that semen is included in my thoughts.)

 Celery doesn't taste like much of anything.
 That's why it trips me out that it has so many health benefits to it.
-Celery is good for you because it's a good source of vitamins A, C and K, along with folate, potassium, magnesium, iron and antioxidants.
-Consuming it can help to reduce bodily inflammation, improve digestion and it can even help to lower your cholesterol levels.
+Celery is good for you because it's a good source of vitamins A, C, and K, along with folate, potassium, magnesium, iron, and antioxidants.
+Consuming it can help to reduce bodily inflammation, and improve digestion and it can even help to lower your cholesterol levels.
 Plus, celery contains properties that can help to prevent cancer.

 The reason why it tops the list of things that your man should eat is because, for one thing, the Vitamin C and phytonutrients in it will actually help to increase his sperm count and motility.
 Not only that but the Vitamin C in celery can also help to take some of the salty taste out of sperm.
 As a bonus, celery is also known to be an aphrodisiac food, thanks to the pheromones that it produces.
 Yep, celery can actually make you enjoy the scent of sperm more.
 Imagine that.

 For sperm to taste better, he shouldn't eat: Dairy